bstaruk/starbase-react/readme.md

 #### _linting w/ eslint and stylelint_
 Industry-standard linting comes enabled and configured by default.
 [ESLint](https://github.com/eslint/eslint) (with [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb)) is used for your React & ES/JS, and [stylelint](https://github.com/stylelint/stylelint) for your PostCSS.

-#### _node & yarn_
+#### _small in scope & constantly updated_
-The latest versions of [Node.js](https://github.com/nodejs/node) & [Yarn](https://github.com/yarnpkg) are continually tested to ensure that starbase-react _just works_.

-#### _up to date & easy to use_
 This boilerplate is kept pretty simple, by design, so that updates can be easily rolled out to the core technologies (React, webpack, etc).

-New versions are tested and applied rapidly so that you can always rely on starbase-react being a useful tool for new projects.
+The latest versions of all dependencies (including [Node.js](https://github.com/nodejs/node) & [Yarn](https://github.com/yarnpkg)) are tested and applied regularly so that you can always rely on starbase-react being a useful tool for new projects.

 Keeping the project relatively small in scope also makes it easier to extend and customize, or use as a learning tool for folks who are trying to become familiar with React 16, webpack 4, PostCSS and/or ES6+.